 elected under clause 7, together with at least2 representatives of individual members

 elected at an AGM.
-Elected members can remain on the committee so long as they are willing and a majority of the committee are content for them to remain.
+Elected members can remain on the committee so long as they are willing and a majority of the voting members at the AGM are content for them to remain.
 In addition, the General Committee may co-opt further Members, who shall not exceed one third of the total membership of the Committee.

 6.3 If vacancies occur amongst its membership between AGMs, e.g. due to